mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

       self._upstream_cursor = None
 ```

-The constructor assigns a value to `self._upstream_cursor`, but the class never references it.
+The constructor assigns a value to `self._upstream_cursor`, but the rest of the class never references it.
 It's dead code, so that was an easy delete.

 The other member variable, `self.opts` wasn't dead, but only two methods referenced it: `run` and `generate_data`.
-That meant that none of the other methods needed to be attached to the class itself.
+That meant that none of `Cli`'s other methods needed to be attached to the class itself.
 They could all live happily as free functions at the module level because they never needed access to any of `Cli`'s instance variables.
 Or, better yet, I could move them to a completely new module so that these functions that have nothing to do with the command-line aren't living in a module called `cli`.

-# My first unit test
+# Forming a clean abstraction

+Now that I had discovered that most of `Cli`'s methods could live in another module, I still had to figure out a better way.
+I could, of course, move everything to a new module and make everything public.
+But it would be much better if I could figure out an interface between the `Cli` class and this new module so that the new module presents a logical abstraction for `Cli` to call.

+I realized that they were all within `generate_data`'s loop body.
+If I extracted the body of the loop to a single function, `Cli` could call it with just one function.

+TODO: Screenshot of function diff.

 It didn't have to be perfect, just *better*.
 Refactoring is an iterative process, so as long as the code was getting less tangled, that was good.

+My end-to-end test passed, which told me I didn't break anything major in the move, but my work wasn't over yet.
+I was adding a new function, which meant that I was also responsible for adding a new unit test to exercise it.

+# My first unit test

+Creating the unit test was easy.
+I added a debug print statements at the beginning of the function to print out the value of the input parameter `row`, another at the end to print out the return value.
+Then, those values became the input and output of my first unit test:

 ```python
 def test_translates_row_with_simple_phrase(self):